Mercedes-Benz M100 engine

+Design

-The original displacement of 6333 cc exceeded that of the first Rolls-Royce V8 engine with 6231 cc by approximately 0.1 L. In the 1970s, AMG enlarged M100 engines to 6,8 litre, for racing and road use.
-In the US, catalytic converters and unleaded fuel caused loss of power.
-Rolls-Royce had now 6750 cc (6.8 L), and for the Mercedes-Benz 450SEL 6.9 (1975-1981) the M100 engine was enlarged to 6834 cc which are close to 6.8 L, but as German tax laws required that a 101 cc engine would be taxed like a 200 cc engine, it was accordingly badged as 6,9.
+The original displacement of 6333 cc exceeded that of the original, 6231 cc Rolls-Royce V8 engine by about 0.1 L. In the 1970s, AMG enlarged M 100 engines to 6.8 L, for racing and road use.
+In the US, catalytic converters and unleaded fuel caused loss of power and Rolls-Royce accordingly increased the size of their V8 to 6750 cc.
+In response, the M 100 engine was enlarged to 6834 cc for the 450 SEL 6.9 (1975–1981).
+Actually a 6.8 litre engine, it was designated "6.9" to emphasize that its displacement still exceeded that of the enlarged Rolls-Royce V8 engine.

-The M100 featured a cast iron block, aluminum alloy heads, and aircraft-style sodium-filled valves operating against hardened valve seats.
+The M 100 featured a cast iron block, aluminum alloy heads, and aircraft-style sodium-filled valves operating against hardened valve seats.
 As in all Mercedes-Benz automobile engines, the crankshaft, connecting rods and pistons were forged instead of cast.

 Each hand-built unit was bench-tested for 265 minutes, 40 of which were under full load.
-When introduced, it utilized a complicated 8-piston mechanical fuel injection system designed and built in-house by Daimler-Benz.
-The 6834 cc version used a simpler Bosch K-Jetronic Continuous Injection System.
+When introduced, it utilized the complicated Bosch 8-point mechanical fuel injection.
+The later 6.9 used a simpler Bosch K-Jetronic Continuous Injection System.

 The 6.3 L engine was conservatively rated at 250 PS, with 51 kpm of torque helping to compensate for the 2.85 to 1 final drive ratio necessary for sustained high-speed cruising.

 In non-US trim, the larger engine produced 286 PS with 550 Nm of torque.
-The North American version, introduced in 1977, was significantly less powerful at 250 PS and 488 Nm of torque due to more stringent emissions control requirements.
+The North American version, introduced in 1977, was significantly less powerful at 250 hp and 360 lbft of torque due to more stringent emissions control requirements.

-The "6.9"-liter M100 used a "dry sump" engine lubrication system, which both enhanced longevity and reduced overall engine height.
-Originally developed for racing as a way to prevent engine oil foaming at high crankshaft speeds, which in turn would create a serious drop in oil pressure, it allowed sustained high speeds at full engine power.
-The M100 system circulated a massive twelve litres of oil through the engine and a storage tank mounted inside the right front fender, as opposed to the usual four or five litres found in V8s with a standard oil pan and oil pump configuration.
+As a dry sump engine lubrication system reduces overall engine height, the 6.8 L M 100 used it in order to fit into the much flatter motor house of the W 116.
+As a side effect it enhanced longevity.
+Originally developed for racing as a way to prevent oil starvation during aggressive cornering, which in turn would create a serious drop in oil pressure, it allowed sustained high speeds at full engine power.
+The M 100 system circulated a massive twelve litres of oil through the engine and a storage tank mounted inside the right front fender, as opposed to the usual five or six litres found in V8s with a standard oil pan and oil pump configuration.
 The dry sump system also had the benefit of extending the oil change interval to 12500 mi.
 This, along with hydraulic valve lifters which required no adjusting and special cylinder head gaskets which eliminated the need for periodic retorquing of the head bolts, made the 6.9 nearly maintenance-free for its first 50000 mi.